-Professor Timothy Cavell is the Director of Clinical Training at the University of Arkansas.
-He is also the Director of the Center for Research on Aggression and Victimization (CRAV).
+Professor Timothy Cavell is the Director of the Center for Research on Aggression and Victimization (CRAV).
 Primarily, CRAV’s researchers are interested in the development of effective interventions for school age children that may be on their way to having problems as they grow.

 Sometimes it makes sense to compensate mentors

 Do you think that mentors should be compensated for the time they put into working with youth?
 Although more intensive programs are associated with better youth outcomes, programs must balance the potential benefits of more intensive relationships with potentially greater difficulty recruiting and retaining volunteer mentors.
 Some programs have addressed this tension by offering incentives to mentors, often through academic credit for college students or a paid para-professional position involving a caseload of several youth Although compensation may increase the extent to which mentors fulfill their obligations it also may reduce intrinsic, internal motivation–or send the wrong message to youth.
 Do you see this trend of compensating mentors is a good idea?

 There is little evidence that compensating mentors is always needed.
 Mentoring has been operating for a long time and with great success through the “kindness of strangers” who volunteer their time.
 I’ve been a Big Brother for nearly a year, I have no plans to stop, and I’m not looking for compensation.
 But there are circumstances when it makes good sense to compensate mentors.
 One is when programs need to ensure consistent visits in short-term school-based mentoring (SBM).
 We use college students as Lunch Buddy mentors for children who are bullied or are highly aggressive.
 Given SBM can be harmful when mentors are inconsistent (Karcher, 2009), Lunch Buddy mentors enroll in a 3-credit college course.
 This helps ensure consistency with minimal match support and on-site monitoring.